LEARNAcademy/api-authentication/api_backend_authentication/README.md

 end
 ```

-And here's the complete controller that to satisify these tests:
+And here's the complete controller that satisifies these tests:

 #### app/controllers/users_controller.rb
 ```ruby